 It is VERY IMPORTANT that you never re-use returned msg-create-next headers to post new messages.
-This URL may be uniquely generated for each message and used for duplicate detection.
-If you lose the URL within the msg-create-next header, then just go back to the queue or topic resource to get the msg-create URL.
+If the dups-ok configuration property is set to false on the server then this URL will be uniquely generated for each message and used for duplicate detection.
+If you lose the URL within the msg-create-next header, then just go back to the queue or topic resource to get the msg-create URL again.